Investigational AML Franchise edits 08 2018

 The investigational Acute Myeloid Leukemia (AML) Franchise of the Daiichi Sankyo Cancer Enterprise is pushing the boundaries of science aiming to define a new standard of care for patients with AML, a fast-growing form of leukemia that has the lowest 5-year survival rate of all leukemias.
 Advancements in the understanding of the molecular biology of AML are creating an opportunity for our researchers to discover and develop therapies that target the underlying drivers of the disease.

 Daiichi Sankyo Approach to AML

-Our AML Franchise is evaluating a portfolio of therapies that leverage three distinct strategies for the treatment of AML, including quizartinib in phase 3 clinical development, milademetan (DS-3032), DS-3201 and PLX51107 in phase 1 clinical development, and DS-1001 in preclinical development.
+Our investigational AML Franchise is evaluating a portfolio of therapies that leverage three distinct strategies for the treatment of AML, including quizartinib in phase 3 clinical development, milademetan (DS-3032), valemetostat (DS-3201) and PLX2853 are in phase 1 clinical development, and DS-1001 in preclinical development.
 Our investigational AML Franchise will evaluate combination regimens including these and other compounds for their potential to change the standard of care for patients with AML.

 Relentless Focus on Transforming Science